 - Physical conditions of the booth space, such as lighting

 The MNCPA provides a diagram for our Management & Business Advisors Conference (PDF) and Tax Conference (PDF) to help you determine the best location for your booth.
-We highlight the areas in yellow to let you know which booths have already been reserved.

 Plan your exhibit in terms of your audience